rjain354/rhythmjain.github.io/index.md

  </tr>
  <tr>
     <td><img id="profile" align="centre" width="2500" alt="rhythmProfile" src="https://user-images.githubusercontent.com/78115400/151638487-2b039251-bbd4-4155-a3b6-1b3c37c4a165.jpg"></td>
-    <td>I am a second year Masters student researcher at <a href="https://music.gatech.edu/master-science-music-technology">Georgia Tech Centre for Music Technology</a> in computational musicology, specializing in music emotion recognition and cross cultural music perception.
+    <td>I am a second year Master's student researcher at <a href="https://music.gatech.edu/master-science-music-technology">Georgia Tech Centre for Music Technology</a> in computational musicology, specializing in cross cultural music perception and music informatics.
 I have also done extensive work in human subject studies, data analysis, music information retrieval (MIR), digital signal processing, Max/MSP/Jitter, and symbolic music analysis of Hindustani classical music.
 Throughout the program I have worked on numerous projects some of which are highlighted below.
 I completed my under graduate studies from BITS Pilani, studying Mathematics and Computer Science.
-Shortly after I interned at various places including Amazon Development Centre, Goodera and IBM and worked as Software Engineer at Xilinx.</td>
+Shortly after I interned at various places including Amazon Development Centre, Goodera and IBM and worked as Software Engineer at Xilinx.
+I am currently an Summer Scientist intern at Pandora.</td>
  </tr>
 </table>